openstack/openstack-manuals/doc/config-reference/source/tables/nova-neutron.rst

    * - ``ovs_bridge`` = ``br-int``

+     - (String) Default name for the Open vSwitch integration bridge.

-     - (String) Specifies the name of an integration bridge interface used by OpenvSwitch.
-This option is used only if Neutron does not specify the OVS bridge name.
+       Specifies the name of an integration bridge interface used by OpenvSwitch.
+This option is only used if Neutron does not specify the OVS bridge name in port binding responses.

-       Possible values:

-       * Any string representing OVS bridge name.

    * - ``keyfile`` = ``None``